dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

-`${name}Animation` switches the timelines of one name on or off and wins over `animation` for them. `${name}AnimationSpeed` sets their factor, with the same values as `animationSpeed`, and wins over it.
+`${name}Animation` switches the timelines of one name on or off and wins over `animation` for them. `${name}AnimationSpeed` sets their factor, with the same values as `animationSpeed`, and wins over it. `${name}AnimationDelay` sets their start offset in seconds the same way, with the same values as `animationDelay` (default `0`, `-3600` to `3600`), and wins over it.
 A named timeline plays when its switch says so, or when the global switch does and no switch of its own is set, and it plays at its own factor when one is set, at the global factor otherwise.
 Unnamed timelines follow the global switch and factor alone.
-A switch is recorded in `resolvedOptions` under its key when the renderer meets a timeline of that name, a factor is drawn under `${name}AnimationSpeed` the first time a playing timeline of that name asks for it, or the animation hash does.
+A switch is recorded in `resolvedOptions` under its key when the renderer meets a timeline of that name, a factor or offset is drawn under `${name}AnimationSpeed` or `${name}AnimationDelay` the first time a playing timeline of that name asks for it, or the animation hash does.
 Nothing is recorded for a name the style does not carry, and a static render records only `animation`.

 ### Component options